pSUNSET/Pytlin/README.md

 ## Gradle

-Add `kotlin-for-forge` to your dependencies in build file:
+Add `kwargs-for-kotlin` to your dependencies in build file:

 Groovy (build.gradle):
 ```groovy